We are organized into five areas that offer services to support members of the gateway community

 Educators can learn how to integrate gateways into course content as a way of providing access to high-end resources.

 The SGCI is presently limited to providing its direct services (specifically consulting and financial support for students) to U.S.-based organizations, but we welcome a diverse, international community from academic institutions, industry (supporting open-source products), national laboratories, and cyberinfrastructure resources.
+International participants are welcome to use our online resources, attend webinars and the annual conference, and add their gateways and software to the Gateway Catalog.
 SGCI services are open to all qualified persons without regard to race, gender, religion, age, physical disability or national origin.